 For a comprehensive list of the organisations allowed to make collective complaints, please see the Council of Europe website.

 The African Commission on Human and Peoples’ Rights (ACHPR) is composed of 11 members.
-One advantage of the African Charter is that, under Articles 60 and 61, the Commission is mandated to go beyond the Charter rights, and to look at international standards.
+One advantage of the African Charter on Human and Peoples' Rights (1981) is that, under Articles 60 and 61, the Commission is mandated to go beyond the Charter rights, and to look at international standards.
 There is consequently hardly a single right at the international level that cannot be subject to protection in the African system.

 According to Article 45 of the African Charter on Human and Peoples’ Rights, the Commission’s mandate includes the protection and promotion of human and peoples’ rights.
 This includes:

 - A communication procedure.
 Article 55 of the African Charter on Human and Peoples’ Rights permits individuals and organisations to submit communications.
-NGOs may also particpate as amicus curiae (‘friend of the court’).
+NGOs may also participate as amicus curiae (‘friend of the court’).

 - Special mechanisms such as the Working Group on Economic, Social and Cultural Rights which regularly consults with NGOs in order to better protect and promote economic and social rights, including the right to education.

 States are required to submit an initial report within two years of ratifying the Charter and periodic reports every two years thereafter.
-The Working Group on Economic, Social and Cultural Rights has produced guidelines, known as the ‘Tunis Reporting Guidelines’, on what information States should provide with regard to economic, social and cultural rights, including the right to education.
+The Working Group on Economic, Social and Cultural Rights has produced guidelines, known as the ‘Tunis Reporting Guidelines' (2012), on what information states should provide with regard to economic, social and cultural rights, including the right to education.

 NGOs are permitted to submit shadow reports.

-For more detailed information about rules for making a complaint to the African Commission on Human and Peoples’ Rights, the procedure for the determination of the complaint, other resources and a model complaint form, see Litigating Economic, Social and Cultural Rights: Legal Practitioners Dossier by the Centre on Housing Rights and Evictions, p.145-153 and ACHPR’s page on ‘How to Complain’.
+For more detailed information about rules for making a complaint to the African Commission on Human and Peoples’ Rights, the procedure for the determination of the complaint, other resources and a model complaint form, see Litigating Economic, Social and Cultural Rights: Legal Practitioners Dossier (2006) by the Centre on Housing Rights and Evictions, p.145-153 and ACHPR’s page on 'Communications Procedure'.

-The African Court on Human and Peoples’ Rights, consisting of 11 Judges, was established through the Protocol to the African Charter on Human and Peoples' Rights on the Establishment of an African Court on Human and Peoples' Rights.
-26 States have ratified the Protocol.
+The African Court on Human and Peoples’ Rights, consisting of 11 Judges, was established through the Protocol to the African Charter on Human and Peoples' Rights on the Establishment of an African Court on Human and Peoples' Rights (1998).
+Twenty-sixt states have ratified the Protocol.